How to Hire a Nanny in 6 Steps

 - How flexible is your schedule?

 Even though you’re hiring a nanny, you’re still conducting a hire, which means you need to follow legal guidelines.
-You cannot ask questions about applicants’:
+There are some illegal questions to avoid in an interview around subjects such as:

 - Age